mgsohg/Triple_Reconstruction/README.md

 * Pretraining the first network (pretrain.py)
 * Using pretrained model, train two additional networks separately.(2levCAE.py and 3levCAE.py)
-* Once the training is done, extracts the features corresponding to trainng and testing sets. (feature_extraction.py)
+* Once the training is done, extract the features corresponding to trainng and testing sets. (feature_extraction.py)
 * Finding the optimal *K* in clustering (In our case, we utilized the method of Silhouette coefficient)
-* Fuse the features (Flatten and Concat) and provide it to kmeans clustering with the optimal k (Can be found in kmeans.py)
+* Fuse the features and fed to kmeans clustering with the optimal k (Can be found in kmeans.py) *"to obtain the predicted labels"*

 Also, it is worth mentioning that, extracting label information is to measure the discriminant performance by comparing with prediction labels.
 In our case, we utilize training labels in order to visualize two dimensional map.